Conformal Graph Prediction with Z-Gromov-Wasserstein Distances: Background

-Gromov--Wasserstein (GW) distances were introduced to compare mm-spaces via optimal transport \citep{memoli2011gromov}.
+\begin{definition}[Metric Measure Spaces] A metric measure space (mm-space) is defined as triple $(\mathcal{X}, d_\mathcal{X}, \mu_\mathcal{X})$, where $ (\mathcal{X}, d_\mathcal{X})$ is a compact metric space and $\mu_\mathcal{X}$ is a Borel probability measure on $\mathcal{X}$ with $\mu_\mathcal{X}(\mathcal{X})=1$ and full support, $\mathrm{supp}(\mu_\mathcal{X}) = \mathcal{X}$. \end{definition} Gromov--Wasserstein (GW) distances were introduced to compare mm-spaces via optimal transport \citep{memoli2011gromov}.
 Subsequent work in the machine learning literature proposed several variants to handle structured and attributed data, most notably Fused GW (FGW) \citep{titouan2019optimal}.
-The $Z$-Gromov--Wasserstein (Z-GW) distance \citep{bauer2024z} unifies these approaches by replacing the metric-valued distance function in classical GW with a general measurable pairwise relation taking values in a metric space $(\mathcal{Z}, d_\mathcal{Z})$, so that classical GW, FGW and other formulations arise as particular instances of this construction.
+The $Z$-Gromov-Wasserstein (Z-GW) distance \citep{bauer2025z} unifies these approaches by replacing the metric-valued distance function in classical GW with a general measurable pairwise relation taking values in a metric space $(\mathcal{Z}, d_\mathcal{Z})$, so that classical GW, FGW and other formulations arise as particular instances of this construction.

 \begin{definition}[$Z$-networks] Let $(\mathcal{Z}, d_\mathcal{Z})$ be a metric space.
 A \emph{$Z$-network} is a triple $(\mathcal{X}, \omega_\mathcal{X}, \mu_\mathcal{X})$, where $\mathcal{X}$ is a measurable space, $\mu_\mathcal{X}$ is a probability measure on $\mathcal{X}$, and $\omega_\mathcal{X}:\mathcal{X}\times\mathcal{X}\to\mathcal{Z}$ is a measurable function encoding pairwise relational information.
 Unlike mm-spaces, $\omega_\mathcal{X}$ is not required to be a metric. \end{definition}